upmcplanetracker/firewalla-huge-blocklists/README.md

     # Install nano for editing (if not already installed)
     sudo apt install nano

-    # curl will be automatically installed by the script if needed
+    # curl is already built into Firewalla.

 ### Step 2: Download the Update Script